CharacteristicMappingMethod/cmm-turbulence/README.md

 The code is managed under GNU General Public License v3.0.
 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
 Further details can be found in the LICENSE.md file.

 The original version of the Cuda code has been developed by Badal Yadav at McGill University, Montreal, Canada.
-Further work on the code has been done by Thibault Oujia, Nicolas Saber and Julius Bergmann.
+Further work on the code has been done by Thibault Oujia, Nicolas Saber and Julius Bergmann at I2M, Aix-Marseille Université, France.

 # Prerequesites